Bliksempie/fractured-world/chronicles/009-uninfected-fragments.md

 **Lategame**: Descriptions of hooded figures leading Uninfected children into caves during full moon tides.

-> "They don’t reappear.
+> "They don't reappear.
 But their voices echo through the stone three days later."

 *If analyzed, adds a cultural myth node related to silent salvation rituals.*
 <!-- /fragment-meta -->